zowe/zowe-dependency-scan-pipeline/performance/client/README.md

 That means the CEA parameter MAXSESSIONS is not good enough for your test.
 Check more details from the error code page here (https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.ieam400/msg-CEA0403I.htm)[https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.ieam400/msg-CEA0403I.htm].

 To fix this error, increase `MAXSESSIONS` until you don't see failures during your test.
+You may find the parameter in `SYS1.PARMLIB(CEAPRM00)`, but still depends on how your system is configured.
 To manually check current CEA parameters, run `F CEA,D,PARMS` command.